 - Shimica Gaskins vision is to close the racial wealth gap and create economic mobility for California’s most vulnerable children by piloting the largest baby bond program in the country.

 Launched in 2016, the Leading Edge Fund supports emerging movement leaders by providing unrestricted funding and leadership development so that they can pursue the vision for change that deep transformation demands.
-The fund is generously supported by the Rosenberg Foundation, Hellman Foundation, Meadow Fund, Akonadi Foundation, The California Wellness Foundation and the Heising-Simons Foundation.
+The fund is generously supported by the Rosenberg Foundation, Hellman Foundation, Meadow Fund, Akonadi Foundation, The California Wellness Foundation, the Heising-Simons Foundation and The California Endowment.